Operator Scope of Action:

 This function re-sorts the referenced list in ascending numerical sort order.
 This means sorting '1,2,11' not 1,11,2' such as occurs with sort() and a lexical sort.
-A numerical sot is really only useful for numerical data.
+A numerical sort is really only useful for numerical data.
 For text, consider List.sort() or List.isort(), both of which give lexical sorts of differing case sensitivity.
 Or, if using $Name or $Path data, use the optional long from (below) and let the nominated attribute's data type set the form of sort, e.g for date sorting, sort on a Date-type attribute.

 The resulting sort order can be reversed overall by chaining the List.nsort() and List.reverse() functions.

 Here the referenced list must be a list of note names or paths, i.e. a list $Name data or $Path data (but not a mix of the two).
 If note names aren't unique within the document, path values must be used to achieve correct sort.
 This form of sort cannot be used with any other sort of value list.
 This operator cannot be applied to any list of values, unlike the short form above.

 In this form, the sort order can be based on the value of the stipulated $Attribute, being derived from the item identified by the $Name or $Path that is the lis item being evaluated:

 $MyList = $collect_if(find($Prototype=="pProduct"), $Price>0,$Path).nsort($Price)